blockchaindev90/BSCTokenSniper/README.md

 •	Python3.9 & Web3 & BscScan API
 1. Download Git
 2. Download python Python3.10
-3. Clone the repo: git clone https://github.com/blockchaindev90/BscTokenSniper
+3. Clone the repo: git clone https://github.com/blockchaindev90/BSCTokenSniper
-4. Go to repo directory : cd BscTokenSniper
+4. Go to repo directory : cd BSCTokenSniper
 5. Install web3 : pip install web3

 ** If you are not familiar with Python please have a look at https://github.com/blockchaindev90/BscTokenSniper/releases/, there you can download Windows executable. **